The-Grand-Combination/The-Grand-Combo/README.md

 <br clear="left"/>

-By the end of the process, your /mod folder should look like the picture on the left.
+By the end of the process, your /mod folder should look like the picture above, and you be able to select the mod in the Launcher.

 <br>